 - Working with youth at different developmental stages

 - Presenting to administrators, school, and agency staff

 - Join our vibrant, supportive private community of graduates

 - Unlimited future access to course content

 Teaching mindfulness techniques to youth is exponentially more effective when it stems from a base of personal practice.
-For this reason, participants must establish a personal mindfulness practice prior to this training through our Mindfulness Fundamentals course or any one of the approved trainings listed here.
+For this reason, participants must establish a personal mindfulness practice prior to this training by completing our Mindfulness Fundamentals course or any one of the approved trainings listed here.

 Upon completing this course, educators can receive up to 3 CEUs [details].